iBlockAPI/API-Docs/source/getstarted.rst

 Basic Authentication
 ``````````````````````
 The HTTP requests to the REST API are protected with authentication.
-You can create an application in Dashboard, using apiKey to authenticate.
+You can apply for APIKey in Dashboard, using apiKey to authenticate.
 For example:

 .. code-block:: bash